Hematite: Properties, Facts and Photos

 The second photo is courtesy of Arturo R Montesinos.

-The hematite in the third photo is housed in the Harvard Museum of Natural History, Massachusetts.
+The piece in the last photo is housed in the Harvard Museum of Natural History, Massachusetts.

-Pop-up photos: Magnetite (in granitic matrix) - Courtesy of Stan Celestian.
-Red Jasper - Courtesy of James St. John.
+Magnetite (in granitic matrix): Courtesy of Stan Celestian.
+Red Jasper: Courtesy of James St. John.